dzooli/shareboard/README.md

 - PHP7
 - PHP-PDO
 - PDO-mysql
+- MySQL or MariaDB server
-- Apache configured with homedir module
+- Apache configured with homedir and rewrite module